EthanWang21/BionicReading/README.md

 Toggle dark mode on/off with the "Toggle Dark Mode" button.

 Adjust the font size using the font size slider.

+The filtered text box should be in the center of the screen displaying the text modified by the Bionic Filter.

 If you encounter any issues or have suggestions for improvement, please let me know.